This journal is a member of the Committee on Publication Ethics (COPE).

 |Lucy Zinkiewicz||Deakin University, Australia|

-Only manuscripts of sufficient quality that meet the aims and scope of Planning Theory will be reviewed.
+Only manuscripts of sufficient quality that meet the aims and scope of Psychology Learning & Teaching will be reviewed.

 There are no fees payable to submit or publish in this journal.